cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 ### iOS Integration

-Add this permission in `Info.plist`:
+Add this permission in the `Info.plist` file located in `ios/Runner`:

 ```xml
 <key>NSLocationWhenInUseUsageDescription</key>